kon-foo/ObsidianPluginTemplate/README.md

 To update the submodules (DevContainer and TestVault) to the latest version:
 `git submodule update --remote --merge`

+## ESLint and Prettier
+This template uses ESLint and Prettier to enforce a consistent code style.
+VSCode is configured to run Prettier on save.
+ESLint (with a Prettier plugin) can be run manually with `npm run lint`.
+I just got into JavaScript and TypeScript development and haven't settled on an opionion yet, so feel free to suggest better settings.

 ## Releasing new releases
 [Source](https://github.com/obsidianmd/obsidian-sample-plugin)
 Update your manifest.json with your new version number, such as 1.0.1, and the minimum Obsidian version required for your latest release.